Philippe Maillet: Professional

-Maillet made his AHL debut on March 31, 2017, where he scored his first professional goal in the 3–1 win over the Bakersfield Condors.
+He made his AHL debut on March 31, 2017, where he scored his first professional goal in the 3–1 win over the Bakersfield Condors.
 He later recorded his first multi-point game in a 3–2 overtime win against the Stockton Heat on April 12.
 Maillet completed the 2016–17 season with the Reign and was invited to the Los Angeles Kings training camp prior to the 2017–18 season.
 He returned to the Reign for the season and increased his previous seasons scoring output to set a new career high in goals, assists, and points.
-As a result of his play, he swapped his ATO for an AHL contract with the Reign on July 19, 2018.
+As a result of his play, he upgraded his ATO for a standard player contract with the Reign on July 19, 2018.